 Most lawyers offer a free first consultation in order to examine your claim and be certain the case can be successfully proven.
 Because these appointments are easy to get and you are under no obligation, you owe it to yourself to learn what you can about the viability of your claim.

-Call one of our offices today and set an appointment with our legal team to discuss your claim.
+Call one of our two car accident offices in Atlanta (Buckhead) or our South Atlanta (Clayton County) attorneys today and set an appointment with our legal team to discuss your claim.
 We have the resources and the staff to put all the four building blocks of an accident claim into place.
 We are also very experienced in presenting a fully articulated claim – we’ve been in this business for over two decades.
 We take our job very seriously – we help victims find the just compensation they deserve.
 Call us today: 770-400-0000